things to see in utrecht

 Utrecht is the fourth largest city in the Netherlands and also one of the oldest.
 The city’s history goes back to the 1st century AD when a Roman fort was built on the shores of the Rhine River (at the time, the Rhine River followed a more northerly course in the Netherlands than it does today), marking the northwestern border of the Roman Empire.
 Through the centuries, Utrecht played a significant role in the Netherlands’ history as a religious and cultural centre.
 These days, the city is home to the country’s largest university, whilst its location in the geographic centre of the Netherlands makes it a vital road and rail hub.

-The map below shows the main attractions in Utrecht as well as my walking route around the historic city centre.
+The map below shows the main attractions in Utrecht as well as my walking route around the historic city centre, which can comfortably be done in a day.

 Vredenburg to Oudegracht